SharleentheCEO/phase1project/README.md

 ## Overview

 This project aims to analyze aviation accident data from the National Transportation Safety Board (NTSB) to help our company select low-risk aircraft for business use.
-By examining data from 1962 to 2023, we provide insights into injury sverity, phases of flights, aircraft category, aircraft damage, number of injuries (either fatal, seriuos, minor or uninjured), engine types, number of engines across various aircraft models and makes.
+By examining data from 1962 to 2023, we provide insights into injury severity, phases of flights, aircraft category, aircraft damage, number of injuries (either fatal, seriuos, minor or uninjured), engine types, number of engines across various aircraft models and makes.

 ## Business Understanding